The detention of a foreign journalist hired by the Zimbabwean government hasn’t done much to help the country’s reputation. Jason Moyo reports

 But the incident was more than just an embarrassment: it showed how little has changed in the authorities’ attitude towards the media.

 Last year the government and the BBC made an event of the BBC’s first open broadcast from Zimbabwe in years.
+Since then, large foreign networks have trooped back in.

 The government is eager to portray a new image to the world, so foreign journalists will have easier access to government corridors than local journalists.
 But even months after bans on foreign media were lifted, local newspapers remained banned.
 Hopes have now been raised after a new media council was announced last week to replace the previous partisan commission.